clodoveu/BTTF_Clock/README.md

 - wiring
 - a corner cut from a small prototype printed circuit board

+A later addition: a DHT-22 temperature and humidity sensor

 Case, which I designed and built using MDF and lucite.